-The fair value of our common stock under the "remains private" scenario was determined by reducing the total estimated "remains private" enterprise value by the liquidation preferences of our Series A through E cumulative redeemable convertible preferred stock and the conversion preferences of the Series AA, BB and CC convertible preferred stock as well as a discount for lack of marketability of 35% assuming we remain a private company.
-We have one significant restriction on the marketability of our common stock related to the blocking rights of our Series CC preferred stockholders if we were to conduct an IPO that has an offering price of less than \$6.26 per share, on an as adjusted basis.
-In addition, there is also no guarantee of future dividends being paid.
+The fair value of our common stock under the "remains private" scenario was determined by reducing the total estimated "remains private" enterprise value by the liquidation preferences that our Series A through E cumulative redeemable convertible preferred stock had and the conversion preferences that our Series AA, BB and CC convertible preferred stock had as well as a discount for lack of marketability of 35% assuming we remained a private company.
+We had one significant restriction on the marketability of our common stock related to the blocking rights that our Series CC preferred stockholders had if we were to conduct an IPO that has an offering price of less than \$6.26 per share, on an as adjusted basis.
+In addition, there was also no guarantee of future dividends being paid.
 After considering these factors, as well as the results of a number of empirical studies, IRS Revenue Ruling 77-287 involving the issue of discounts for lack of marketability and certain other company specific factors (such as the prospects for liquidity absent an IPO and the estimated volatility of our common stock), a 35% discount for lack of marketability was deemed appropriate to apply to the common stock.
 If a different discount for lack of marketability was used, the valuations would have been different.

 Valuation models require the input of highly subjective assumptions.
-Because our common stock has characteristics significantly different from that of publicly traded common stock and because changes in the subjective input assumptions can materially affect the fair value estimate, in management's opinion, the existing models do not necessarily provide a reliable, single measure of the fair value of our common stock.
+Because, prior to our initial public offering, our common stock had characteristics significantly different from that of publicly traded common stock and because changes in the subjective input assumptions could have materially affected the fair value estimate, in management's opinion, the existing models did not necessarily provide a reliable, single measure of the fair value of our common stock.

-The foregoing valuation methodologies are not the only valuation methodologies available and will not be used to value our common stock once this offering is complete.
+The foregoing valuation methodologies are not the only valuation methodologies available and were not used to value our common stock after the initial public offering.
 We cannot assure you of any particular valuation of our stock.
 Accordingly, investors are cautioned not to place undue reliance on the foregoing valuation methodologies as an indicator of future stock prices.

-In conjunction with each of the factors noted below, the primary factors contributing to the difference between the fair value of our common stock as of each grant date shown above and the initial public offering price of \$14.50 per share include:
+In conjunction with each of the factors noted below, the primary factors that contributed to the difference between the fair value of our common stock as of each grant date prior to July 27, 2006 and our initial offering price of \$14.50 per share included: